 Separate quorum-only proxies from those authorizing full voting power.

-A limited proxy only authorizes the proxyholder to vote on specific issues.
-This prevents the board from making unexpected decisions using someone else’s vote.
+Remember: A limited proxy only authorizes the proxyholder to vote on specific issues.
+This prevents a board from making unexpected decisions using someone else’s vote.